Culture East Sussex Board

 Stewart is the Director of the De La Warr Pavilion in Bexhill-on-Sea.
 Primarily established as a visual arts organisation, DLWP has a reputation for innovative gallery and engagement programmes, commissioning new work, delivering large-scale installations, challenging interdisciplinary programmes and a high quality live programme.
 The organisation plays an important role in providing a platform for artists at all stages of their careers to develop their work, as well as being a catalyst for culture led regeneration of the region.
 Stewart is also the Chair of 1066 Country Marketing, and Chair of East Sussex and Brighton & Hove Music Hub.

-Tim Slaney and Anooshka Rawden, South Downs National Park Association
+Tim Slaney and Anooshka Rawden, South Downs National Park Authority

-Tim Slaney is the Interim Chief Executive Officer for the South Downs National Park Authority.
-He joined the Authority in 2011 as the first Director of Planning.
+Tim Slaney joined the South Downs National Park Authority in 2011 as the first Director of Planning, and served as Interim Chief Executive Officer in 2023/24.
 He set up and led one of the country’s busiest planning teams adopting a unique partnership arrangement with other planning authorities.
 Prior to that, he worked at the Royal Borough of Windsor and Maidenhead as Head of Planning and Regeneration.

 Anooshka Rawden is the Cultural Heritage Lead for the South Downs National Park Authority.
 She currently sits on Arts Council England’s UK Museum Accreditation Committee, and the National Lottery Heritage Fund London and South Committee.
 Anooshka’s background is in museums, and includes collections management and programme management, with stand-out experiences including having cared for the collections of the Society of Antiquaries of London.
 Anooshka has previous acted as vice chair of the Society for Museum Archaeology, where in 2020 she co-edited the first revised standards for the care of museum archaeology collections to be updated since 1992, and has mentored young people as part of Museum Futures.